Roboticyang/Nvim_lua_config/README.md

 * Checkout my videos [at bilibili](https://space.bilibili.com/2915291/)
 * Basic installation and setups: [how to config and install](#how-to-install-and-config)
-* More issues posted here with solutions: [more pratical issue with solutions](#issues-with-solutions)
+* More issues posted here with solutions: [more practical issue with solutions](#issues-with-solutions)
-* Additional branches for more customized requirements: [Braches brief intro](#additional-branches)
+* Additional branches for more customized requirements: [more git branch brief introduction](#additional-branches)

 ## How to Install and Config